 A nations customs regulations provide the legal framework for the importation and exportation of goods, including outlining the duties and tariffs applicable for specific goods, under specific circumstances.
-As such it is important for all companies involved with the importation and/or exportation of goods to be familiar with all of the local regulations and applicable fees and charges, and how they apply on a case by case basis.
-Specifically, within Peru the regulation defines that all goods fall within eight distinct categories (and on occasion may fall within multiple categories).
+As such it is important for all companies involved with international trade are familiar with all of the local regulations and applicable fees and charges.
+Specifically, within Peru, the regulations define that all goods fall within eight distinct categories (and on occasion may fall within multiple categories).
 A brief outline of the categories is provided below:

 - Definitive Export Goods – This applies to Peruvian Goods and/or goods nationalized in Peru that are to exported abroad.
 They are not subject to any duties and/or taxes.